zunzun/pyeq2/Examples/Web/README.txt

-Welcome to FlaskFit, an example of creating a web-based curve fitting tool with Python Flask and the pyeq2 curve and surface fitting library.
+Welcome to FlaskFit, an example of creating a a web-based curve and surface fitting tool with
+Python Flask and the pyeq2 fitting library.

 Step 1: Install flask, scipy and matplotlib